elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `config` (Optional) Elasticsearch settings applied to all topologies unless overridden in the `topology` element.
 * `remote_cluster` (Optional) Elasticsearch remote clusters to configure for the Elasticsearch resource.
 Can be set multiple times.
 * `snapshot_source` (Optional) Restores data from a snapshot of another deployment.
+* `extension` (Optional) Custom Elasticsearch bundles or plugins.
+Can be set multiple times.

 ##### Topology